Last Updated: 20th June, 2021

 Moving to Canada from UK is a complex process.

 There are plenty of reasons one might decide to move here.
-Maybe it’s for the healthier lifestyle, the sheer diversity, or perhaps you’re just fed up of seeing Brexit on the news, everywhere you go.
+Maybe it’s for the healthier lifestyle, the sheer diversity, or perhaps you’re considering a change of scenery after the turmoil of the complicated Brexit saga!

 No matter your reason, it’s essential you’re aware of everything before you leave.

-Here is a complete how-to guide for moving to Canada from UK:
+Here is a complete how-to guide for moving to Canada from UK in 2021:

 1. Visas & Residency